usdot-jpo-ode/jpo-ode/docs/Kubernetes.md

 ## Values File Example
 - This is an example values file for the implementation.
-- It contains the following sections:
+- It contains the following top-level variables:
+  - project_name
   - images
   - resources
   - replicas